Visual radio: Spodtronic

-In November 2005, Spodtronic started producing a visual radio service in Germany.
+In November 2005, Spodtronic began producing a visual radio service in Germany.

 Their version of visual radio uses radio streaming over UMTS, with associated graphics and text sent down the same UMTS connection.
 A client is available for a user to download and install into their Nokia (series 60) mobile phone.

-This product requires no extra infrastructure at the radio station, since it works by using the metatags already present in the internet stream.
+This product requires no extra infrastructure at the radio station since it works by using the metatags already present in the internet stream.

 DAB Digital Radio

 Visual radio applications are also possible over DAB Digital Radio.
 Using a technique called MOT Slideshow, visuals can be broadcast within the same data spectrum as the audio.
 Slideshow-enabled stations are already operating in some parts of the world, including Singapore, where they market this as visual radio.

 RadioVIS

 RadioVIS utilises the RadioDNS framework which provides a method to translate the broadcast parameters to an IP-based resource.
 The visuals which accompany the radio service are delivered independently over IP.